fear-ai/wpages/WPages.md

 - Repeated scans can be P x F if callers re-parse or re-scan rows; prefer building indices once and reuse them when possible.
 - IO and memory:
   - The script loads all rows into memory; large dumps can be heavy without limits.
-  - Large post_content fields cause huge lines; `--bytes` protects against that.
+  - Large post_content column values cause huge lines; `--bytes` protects against that.
   - Excluding content (list-only paths) reduces memory pressure and speeds up parsing.
 - Validation cost:
   - Date checks use datetime.strptime for calendar correctness; regex is faster but only validates shape.